Impact of the Music of the Spheres World Tour: Music charts

 Coldplay's discography experienced a resurgence in sales and streams during the tour, leading multiple works to debut or reach new peaks on record charts worldwide.
 Following their shows at Estadio Akron in Zapopan, the band rose to number two on Spotify Mexico's Daily Top Artists chart.
 Warner Music Group certified "My Universe" as a 3× Platinum song in the country, while Music of the Spheres (2021) reached Gold.
 The album jumped to number 19 on Germany's Offizielle Top 100 with the Frankfurt and Berlin dates.
-In Belgium, all studio albums they had released up to that point—and Live in Buenos Aires (2018)—appeared on both the Flanders and Wallonia rankings.
-Live 2012 returned to the latter parade as well.
+In Belgium, all studio albums they had released up to that point—and Live in Buenos Aires (2018)—returned to both the Flanders and Wallonia rankings.
+Live 2012 was present on the latter parade as well.
 After their initial Wembley Stadium trek, "Yellow", "Viva la Vida", and "A Sky Full of Stars" were featured on the UK Singles Chart for the first time since 2014, 2017 and 2016, respectively.
 "Viva la Vida" outlasted its 2000s run, logging over 90 weeks in the 2020s.